Astorsoft/markdown_editor/README.markdown

           <%= f.markdown_editor :body %>
         <% end %>

-It is of course possible to add any html option in addition to these parameters as a Hash as last parameter of the methods.
+It is of course possible to add any html option in addition to theseæ parameters as a Hash as last parameter of the methods.
+For example to override default class (which is "markdown_editor") and set it to "foo" :

+        <%= markdown_editor_tag "my_markdown_textarea",nil, :class => "foo" %>